Name and place of business

 Scientists holding a PhD degree or the equivalent in Dermatology and/or Venereology and/or Cutaneous Biology related subjects and who are engaged in full time research in these or related subjects.

-Specialist members shall be entitled to vote and are eligible to be elected to the Board and as Officers of the Academy.
+International Fellow Members are entitled to vote and are eligible to be elected to the Board, but not as Officers of the Academy.

-A Junior member shall become a Specialist Member provided he/she produce evidence of certification of specialization or completion of scientific training to the satisfaction of the EC.
-Members in this category have the option of continuing in this category even after full specialisation until they attain 35 years of age.
+An International Junior Member shall become an International Fellow Member provided he/she produces evidence of certification of specialisation or completion of scientific training according to the application procedure set out in Article 4 (A) of these Statutes.
+Members in this category have the option of continuing in this category even after full specialisation until they reach 35 years of age.

-Junior members shall pay a reduced membership fee.
+International Junior Members shall pay a reduced membership fee.

-Junior members shall be entitled to vote but are not eligible to be elected to the Board or as Officers of the Academy.
+International Junior Members shall be entitled to vote but are not eligible to be elected to the Board or as Officers of the Academy.

-Supporting members are organizations which are particularly active in the field of Dermatology and/or Venereology.
+Corporate Members are organizations which are particularly active in the field of Dermatology and/or Venereology.
+Corporate Members will include:

-Any other bona fide organisation related to Dermatology / Venereology and approved by the EC.
+Any other bona fide organisation related to Dermatology/Venereology and approved by the Executive Committee.

 Honorary membership may be granted by the Board to distinguished persons who have performed particular meritorious services to Dermatology and/or Venereology and/or to the Academy.